Artem Vakhitov

-Artem Olegovich Vakhitov (Артё́м Оле́гович Вахитов; born April 4, 1991) is a Russian kickboxer who competes in the Light heavyweight division of Glory.
+Artem Olegovich Vakhitov (Артё́м Оле́гович Вахи́тов; born April 4, 1991) is a Russian kickboxer who competes in the Light heavyweight division of Glory.
 Having begun practicing Muay Thai at eleven years old, Vakhitov first came to prominence due to a successful amateur career by winning three world championships as well as taking gold in 2013 at the World Combat Games.
 He turned professional in 2009, and signed with Glory in 2013, where he would twice be crowned the Glory Light Heavyweight Champion.

 As of 2 February Vakhitov is ranked the #1 light-heavyweight and #4 pound-for-pound kickboxer in the world by Combat Press.

 Early life

 Vakhitov was born in Prokopyevsk on April 4, 1991 and began basic martial arts training under his father's tutelage at the age of five years before going on to study karate at the age of six, which he practiced for five years.
 He was forced to give up karate aged eleven when he and his family moved to another part of the city, but he soon found the Kuzbass Muay Thai gym where he is trained by Vitaly Miller and is a training partner of Artem Levin.
 Vakhitov holds the classification of Master of Sports in Muay Thai, and is also a classically trained musician.